opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  This field is only relevant when "is-proactive-flood-mode" is set to "false"

+      -  default value is 0

-Configuring Address Tracker
+Configurable parameters in Address Tracker
 ---------------------------

--  56-addresstracker.xml
+-  l2switch/addresstracker/implementation/src/main/yang/address-tracker-config.yang

    -  timestamp-update-interval